jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

 The next version of the database will need to include the thresholds for all taxa in a way which resolves remaining overlaps, and there are definitely cases where a single consistent threshold cannot be assigned at the species level.
 These cases will require splitting the species into sub-taxa with their own threshold distances, and I expect that using some of the sub-species taxa in this data set will be sufficient for many of them (others might require creating our own custom taxonomic divisions).

+### 201104-inspect taxa

+Re-run of previous after I noticed an error, the `aka_taxids` dict didn't convert the keys from string to int when loading from JSON so taxonomy ID aliases weren't looked up correctly.
+This doesn't seem to have made any difference in any of the results.

 ## Output

 * `data/intermediate/201031-database-v1.1-software-version-migration/`